-An engagement in which a Member in Public Practice aims to obtain sufficient appropriate evidence in order to express a conclusion designed to enhance the degree of confidence of the intended users other than the responsible party about the subject matter information (that is, the outcome of the measurement or evaluation of an underlying subject matter against criteria).
+An engagement in which a Member in Public Practice expresses a conclusion designed to enhance the degree of confidence of the intended users other than the responsible party about the outcome of the evaluation or measurement of a subject matter against criteria.

-This includes an engagement in accordance with the Framework for Assurance Engagements issued by the AUASB or in accordance with specific relevant standards, such as International Standards on Auditing, for Assurance Engagements.
+This includes an Engagement in accordance with the Framework for Assurance Engagements issued by the AUASB or in accordance with specific relevant standards, such as International Standards on Auditing, for Assurance Engagements.